ergoplatform/ergodocs/docs/node/install/faq.md

 The node uses Java so should work across all operating systems.
 You can even run on a [Raspberri Pi](/docs/node/install/pi.md).

-> Note that due to the intensive disk I/O, 4-6GB of ram is recommended with a fast SSD.
+> Note that due to the intensive disk I/O, 4-6GB of ram is recommended with a fast SSD, running with the `-Xmx4G` flag on JVM9/11

 ### Commands